Gordonby/securing-azure-storage-accounts/README.md

 Azure Policies are leveraged for the control plane deployment operations.
 They can be used to ensure the configurations identified above are mandatory through Append and Deny assignments.

+Policies can be assigned at the Resource Group, Subscription or Management Group scope.
+Assigning a policy at a higher scope prevents users that only have permissions at lower scopes from making exemptions/changes to the assignment.

 ### Soft delete policy definition

 A policy to ensure a Soft Delete period of 365 days.